Best holiday rental deals in Liguria

 Holiday Home Availability Information in Liguria

 The availability graph shows the percentage of available rentals in Liguria.
-More people travel to Liguria a week in August (18/08 - 25/08).
-So far, 75% of the rentals are occupied this week.
-On the contrary, only 32% of the holiday homes are booked during a week in October (06/10 - 13/10).
+More people travel to Liguria during a week in December (07/12 - 14/12).
+So far, 53% of the Liguria holiday lettings are occupied this week.
+In contrast, only 12% of the holiday homes are booked during a week in May (11/05 - 18/05).

 Scenic Holiday Lettings For Culture and the Sea in Liguria, Italy